AbhayMahendera/Database-Management-WebApp/README.md

 ## About the Repository

 This repository serves as a platform to showcase my work and progress throughout the WEB322 course.
-The assignments and practice exercises included here are meant to demonstrate my understanding of web development concepts, technologies, and best practices.
+The assignments included here are meant to demonstrate my understanding of web development concepts, technologies, and best practices.

 ## Assignments